sanikaptl/Automotive-Industry-Analysis/README.md

 So for a car company it's really a challenge to identify its strategic group as it really takes a lot of effort to put all variable in consideration.

 ## Data
-  The **[Dataset](https://acehacker.com/microsoft/engage2022/cars_engage_2022.csv)** used in this project is provided by Microsoft Engage Program.The dataset used in this report is having the latest information about cars in the Indian market.
+  The **[Dataset](https://acehacker.com/microsoft/engage2022/cars_engage_2022.csv)** used in this project is provided by Microsoft Engage Program.The dataset used in this report has the latest information about cars in the Indian market.
 The dataset contains cars with their variants, In dataset there are 1200+ model/variants to study.
 There is a variety of Makes/Models which can be studied, All prices has been converted from indian rupee to USD.

 ## Web-app